krdn-dev/naiveproxy-manager/README.en.md

 ### How to update NaiveProxy?
 The script always builds the latest versions.
 To update, uninstall (option 2) and then install again (option 1).

+### How do I set up mutual traffic imitation with another server?
+During installation (option 1), after entering your email, the script will ask: "Enter remote server for mutual traffic imitation".
+Enter the domain or IP of your second server that has NaiveProxy installed.
+After that:

+your server will send requests to the second server in full mode (1–3 sessions),

+and to itself — in light mode (1–2 sessions).

+Thus, the traffic ratio between the servers will be approximately 1:3 (light local imitation + active mutual imitation).
+This makes network activity patterns more realistic and resistant to analysis.

+### Does the remote server have to run NaiveProxy Manager?
+Technically, any server that responds to HTTPS requests will work.
+However, for full imitation realism, it is recommended that both servers have NaiveProxy Manager installed with a generated website.
+Otherwise, some requests will return 404 and reduce traffic credibility.

+### Can I get details about the signatures WebGhost uses for traffic imitation?
+This information is intentionally not disclosed.
+The less detail about internal algorithms and templates reaches the public domain, the harder it is for Deep Packet Inspection (DPI) systems to develop countermeasures.
+Developers on "the other side" also read documentation, so the most effective settings stay inside the code.

+### How can I verify that WebGhost is working and traffic imitation is active?
+All activity is logged to `/var/log/website-activity.log` To view the accumulated records, run the following command in the terminal: ```cat /var/log/website-activity.log```

+In the log you will see:
+page visits (HTTP 200), requests to resources (favicon.ico, style.css, images), User‑Agent rotation and emulation of different browsers, background noise (rare requests to non‑existent pages), and much more.

+### Do I need to re‑enter the password and domain when reinstalling?
+No. All entered data (domain, port, login, password, email, SSH port, and remote server address) is automatically saved in `/root/naive/runtime.env`
+When you run the script again and choose `Install`, it will offer to use the saved settings — just press Enter to confirm.

 ### Can I connect from multiple devices?
 Yes, just use the same connection details on all devices.